WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

       * client is null.

    1. Let `streamOffset` be `sectionsStart +
-      section-offsets["responses"].offset + offset`.
+      sectionOffsets["responses"].offset + offset`.
 That is, offsets in the index are relative to the start of the "responses" section.
    1. If `offset + length` is greater than `sectionOffsets["responses"].length`, return an error.